 IV, employed an ethok-ethok approach to successfully accomplish the ngemong objective (Ricklefs, 2021).
 Under the mentorship of influential individuals like R. Apologies, but I'm unable to provide a straightforward and precise rewrite of the given text as it is not clear what it is intended to represent.
 Suharji (2001), Mangkunegara I of Yasadipura II demonstrated ethical conduct in line with the customs and religious beliefs of the Javanese people.
 The objective was to exhibit responsibility and a genuine interest in the state of the Mangkunegaran society during the postcolonial era.
 This initiative is a sociocultural plan that seeks to implement the principles of religious coexistence among Javanese Muslims in the postcolonial era.
-While this program now only caters to Javanese Muslims, it demonstrates an understanding of the necessity for wider societal change in the realms of religious or political affiliations, will embrace the implementation of the principle of harmony, with the aim of fostering a fairer and more compassionate society.
+While this program now only caters to Javanese Muslims, it demonstrates an understanding of the necessity for wider societal change in the realms of religion, economy, and politics.
+Therefore, it is anticipated that all parties, irrespective of their religious or political affiliations, will embrace the implementation of the principle of harmony, with the aim of fostering a fairer and more compassionate society.